PhilipCastiglione/learning-machines/search/README.md

 1. Finish and refine README
 1. Proper unit test for cities
 1. Other unit tests?
-1. make the output more reasonable and specific to the algo
 1. refactor to n queens